SBC-Collaboration/RPi_CameraServers/README.md

   - **trig** (`int`): The trigger that RPi generates that it sends to the Trigger FIFO.

 ## Dependency
 This repository requires [MIPI_Camera](https://github.com/ArduCAM/MIPI_Camera) driver provided by Arducam.
 A version is already included.
-To save space, please only copy `RPI` folder into the `MIPI_Camera` folder.
+To save space, when updating the driver, please only copy `RPI` folder into the `MIPI_Camera` folder.